TikTokYouthCamp2022/hangman/README.md

 # Instructions for use
 * We will be hosting this website so the user can just go to the final link to try our website
 * Alternatively run `npm start` in the folder to run the project locally
+    * See the section on "Getting Started with Create React App" below for more info

 # Dev Notes